ICA arrests 2 Chinese nationals for immigration offences

 SINGAPORE: Two Chinese nationals were arrested on Monday (Apr 2) for immigration offences, the Immigration and Checkpoints Authority (ICA) said on Friday.

-In a news release, the ICA said it conducted an enforcement operation in a public housing unit at Toa Payoh Lorong 2 on Monday.
+In a news release, the ICA said it conducted an enforcement operation in a flat at Toa Payoh Lorong 2 on Monday.
 A 40-year-old male Chinese national was arrested for overstaying in Singapore after the cancellation of his work permit.

 A 35-year-old male Chinese national was also arrested for providing the overstayer with accommodation.
 He is currently under investigation for suspected harbouring offences.

-The ICA said the 35-year-old man had sublet a 3-bedroom unit to 15 occupants, including the overstayer.
+The ICA said the 35-year-old man had sublet a 3-room flat to 15 occupants, including the overstayer.
 The other tenants are a Singaporean and 13 valid pass holders.

 ICA officers also discovered two illegally partitioned bedrooms in the living room of the unit.
 Investigations are ongoing.